Galleon Attributes ⚓

 ➕ Add attribute

-property of the response and create a copy of the element for each item.➕ Add attribute
+✨ It will iterate over thesocialsproperty of the response and create a copy of the element for each item.➕ Add attribute

 Publish your changes and see the magic happen!